APorkolab/cziczere/README.md

 ## ## ✨ Key Features

--   **AI-Enhanced Memory Input**: A Large Language Model (LLM) assists users in articulating their thoughts, identifying key themes and sentiments.
+-   **AI-Enhanced Memory Input**: A Large Language Model (LLM) analyzes user's memories to identify key themes, sentiments, and generate a creative prompt for image generation.

--   **Generative Visuals**: Each memory is translated by a powerful AI prompt engine and rendered by an image generation model (Google Imagen) into a unique plant, flower, or glowing mushroom.
+-   **Generative Visuals**: Each memory is rendered by Google's Imagen model into a unique visual element, which is then stored in Google Cloud Storage.

+-   **Secure Authentication**: User authentication is handled by Firebase Authentication, ensuring that each user's garden is private and secure.

--   **Dynamic Garden Atmosphere**: The garden's ambient environment (lighting, weather, sound) subtly changes based on the overall mood of the memories planted over time.
+-   **(In-Progress) Dynamic Garden Atmosphere**: The garden's ambient environment (lighting, weather, sound) will subtly change based on the overall mood of the memories planted over time.

--   **Interactive Exploration**: Users can navigate their 3D garden, revisit memories by clicking on their corresponding plants, and watch their landscape flourish.
+-   **(Planned) Interactive Exploration**: Users will be able to navigate their 3D garden, revisit memories by clicking on their corresponding plants, and watch their landscape flourish.

--   **The Gardener's Assistant**: An AI-powered conversational agent that helps users find patterns in their thoughts and offers gentle prompts for reflection.
+-   **(Planned) The Gardener's Assistant**: An AI-powered conversational agent that helps users find patterns in their thoughts and offers gentle prompts for reflection.

 ## ## 🛠️ Tech Stack & Architecture